 The father and son tradition was renewed in 1988 when John Barclay joined the Marine Band.
 John's father, Robert, played clarinet and violin in the Marine Band from 1950-57.
 Robert Barclay, III, began his music studies in Chester, Pa., with his father who owned a music store.
 He continued his studies at Temple University in Philadelphia and the Philadelphia Musical Academy.
 He succeeded his father as concertmaster of the Wilmington Symphony Orchestra in Delaware during the 1949-50 season before joining the Marine Band in 1950.

-Assistant Director Major Dennis Burian (Ret.) and his son Gunnery Sergeant Douglas Burian served alongside each other from 1997 to 2001.
-Major Burian, served “The President’s Own” United States Marine Band on active duty for 32 years.
-He currently is the head of the Marine Band Branch at Headquarters Public Affairs at the Pentagon.
+Assistant Director Major Dennis Burian (Ret.) and his son CWO4 Douglas Burian served alongside each other from 1997 to 2001.
+Major Burian, served “The President’s Own” United States Marine Band on active duty for 32 years and as a civilian he served as the band's National Tour Director and head of the Marine Band Branch at Headquarters Public Affairs at the Pentagon.
 He joined the Marine Band in 1969 as a clarinetist.
 Before being named Assistant Director in 1988, he served 10 years as Operations Chief and leader of the White House Dance Band and one year as Operations Officer.
 In this position, he served as the band’s operational liaison with the White House and Marine Corps Headquarters and was directly involved in scheduling the band’s commitments.

 In 1996, he was appointed senior Assistant Director and Executive Officer and promoted to his final rank.
 In addition to conducting the Marine Band and Marine Chamber Orchestra at the White House, in the Washington, DC, metropolitan area, and across the country, he performed at the White House with numerous celebrities, including Neil Diamond, Frank Sinatra, and Sammy Davis, Jr. He is a member of the prestigious Gridiron Club and the Military Order of the Carabao.
 Major Burian graduated from William Allen High School and attended West Chester University in West Chester, Pa.
 He earned bachelor’s and master’s degrees in music from The Catholic University of America in Washington, D.C.
 Major Burian conducted his final concert with “The President’s Own” in August 2001.
 His retirement ceremony was held on September 14, 2001, in John Philip Sousa Band Hall at Marine Barracks, Washington, D.C.

-Staff Sergeant Paul Mergen began his musical career on the trumpet at age 10 and tuba at age 13.
+Gunnery Sergeant Paul Mergen served the Marine Band from 2004-14.
+He began his musical career on the trumpet at age 10 and tuba at age 13.
 Upon graduating in 1993 from Voorhees High School in Glen Gardner, N.J., he also attended the University of Michigan in Ann Arbor, where he earned a bachelor’s degree in music history in 1997.
 In 2003, he earned a master’s degree in music performance and pursued an artist’s diploma from Rutgers University in New Brunswick, N.J.
-SSgt Mergen made his solo debut with the Marine Band in 2007.